WE-Kaito/digimon-tcg-simulator/README.md

 **Upcoming Features**:
 - Tutorial modals for the UI.
-- Proper Lobby screen with format settings, quickplay, ...
+- Proper Lobby screen with enforced format settings, quickplay, ...
 - Practice mode to test the decks without the need of an opponent.
 Later on, it may be possible to play against different bot characters.
 - Spectator mode.
 - Chinese Language support.
 - Mobile optimization.
 - Adding value to accounts introducing some point system and name-plates + distinct user- and display-names.
 - -> Report system to report users.
-- Further polishing of existing features ✨
+- Other small updates and further polishing of existing features ✨

+🔜 No estimated time.
+But with the help of other contributors and the community we'll get there! 🚀

   ---